YunoHost/doc/app_update.md

 ** Note: ** in case you have multiple instances of the same type (ex: 2 wordpress) installed, you will need to specify the instance name (ex: wordpress ou wordpress__2).

 #### Upgrade an unofficial application
-Spcify the git repository containing the upgrade.
+Specify the git repository containing the upgrade.

 For intance, to upgrade LimeSurvey:
 ```bash